julianlam/feps/fep/61cf/fep-61cf.md

 The user's browser is redirected to this URL.

-2. The `/magic` endpoint at the user's client instance first checks that the user is logged in.
+2. The `/magic` endpoint at the user's home instance first checks that the user is logged in.

 If so, it decodes the `bdest` destination URL.
 It performs a webfinger lookup on the root URL of the destination site and looks for a link with `rel` set to `http://purl.org/openwebauth/v1`.
-This identifies the server's "token endpoint".
+This identifies the target instance's "token endpoint".

-The client constructs and issues a signed HTTPS request to this endpoint.
+The home instance constructs and issues a signed HTTPS request to this endpoint.
 This request must have an `Authorization` header starting with the word `Signature` followed by the encoded HTTP signature.
 The `keyId` property of the signature points to the public key in the user's ActivityPub actor record.
+The request also contains an additional signed header, `X-Open-Web-Auth`, containing a random string.
+Target instances do not use this header; it is provided to add additional entropy to the signature calculation.

-3. The server's token endpoint extracts the "`keyId`", fetches the actor record, extracts the public key and verifies the signature.
+3. The target instance's token endpoint extracts the `keyId`, fetches the actor record, extracts the public key and verifies the signature.

 On success, it generates an URL-safe random string to use as a token.
 This token is stored locally, associated with the actor who signed the message.
 The token is also encrypted using the actor's public key and the RSA PKCS #1 v1.5 encryption scheme.
 The encrypted result is encoded as URL-safe Base64 with no '=' padding bytes.

 Next it constructs the following JSON object in response: